 In Mozilla, we use the the Mercurial version control system (Hg) to help manage our localizations.
-When a localization team becomes "official" and your Hg repository is set up for a locale, you can then clone the existing Mozilla release branch (i.e. where active development of the upcoming release of Firefox occurs) and then begin the necessary work for translation.
+When a localization team is registered and your Hg repository is set up for a locale, you can then clone the existing Mozilla release branch (i.e. where active development of the upcoming release of Firefox occurs) and then begin the necessary work for translation.
 Hg allows localizers to work locally on their machines and then "push" changes to their official Mozilla repository.

 Depending on your operating system, you will need to install the correct version of Hg on your machine.
 This document will give you the basic information on how to do that.

 The next step is to download a copy of the source code to your local system, using Mercurial.
 You will need to "hg clone" the existing release branch for Mozilla

 so you have all the files locally for you to begin localization.
 Make sure to have the directory where you intend to work as the current path on your terminal.
 (You should "cd" to the directory before beginning.)

 Where "x.x.x" is the existing release branch version.
 For instance, for Firefox 3.6, we use

 mozilla-1.9.2.
 Refer to L10n:Branches for the list of all branches.